 Assistance with Hiring Veterans:

 Companies looking for qualified employees have free and direct access to thousands of unemployed National Guard members and military veterans when they register through the ongoing nonprofit American Jobs for America’s Heroes campaign.
 With more than 60,000 unemployed National Guard members nationally, this is a huge resource for employers looking for skilled, experienced and reliable employees.
-Your job postings are plugged directly into the National Guard Employment Network, the flagship employment initiative of the National Guard.
-Take ten minutes to register now for posting jobs at no cost at: http://www.centerforamerica.org/register.html
+Job postings are plugged directly into the National Guard Employment Network, the flagship employment initiative of the National Guard.

 National Center for College and Career Transitions: